damirche-llc/damirche-llc.github.io/contact.md

 # Contact

-If you have a question about anything else, feel free to reach out using the information below.
+If you have any questions, feel free to reach out using the information below.

 Email: [rdamir@damirche.com](mailto:rdamir@damirche.com)